 The more I thought about the price of the Garberg and considered the good design of the knife, it is probably great value.
 Especially knowing that it will last many, many years.

-I cannot see any big negative points about the knife, only minor personal preferences, but nothing huge.
+Back to the Garberg review, I cannot see any big negative points about the knife, only minor personal preferences, but nothing huge.

 A tad bigger bottom hand guard or lower hilt, so there is no chance the hand slips down would have been nice in my opinion.
 You then could still use your thumb on the top of the spine for push cuts and controlled work, but have the safety aspect of a slightly bigger lower hand guard.